1. PROTECTING OUR GREEN SPACES AND FIGHTING OVERDEVELOPMENT

 Working with commuters, I’ve been lobbying GTR to improve national rail services and I have secured a promise from them that the morning peak services removed from the timetable at Oakleigh Park and New Southgate will be reinstated on 15th December.
 I am campaigning to save the route of the 384 bus.
 I also managed to secure an extra £690m in Government funding to help fill potholes in Barnet.

-5. GIVING BARNET CHILDREN THE BEST START IN LIFE
+5. GIVING BARNET CHILDREN THE BEST EDUCATION

 I campaigned with parents for great new schools such as JCOSS, St Andrew the Apostle and Alma Primary School.
 I also helped secure funding to rebuild Cromer Road School.